 Barry Eichengreen is a non-resident CIGI Senior Fellow.
 He is the George C. Pardee and Helen N. Pardee Professor of Economics and Professor of Political Science at the University of California, Berkeley, where he has taught since 1987.
 He is also a research associate of the National Bureau of Economic Research (Cambridge, Massachusetts).
 At CIGI, his research will focus on the internationalization of the renminbi.

 James A. Haley has been a CIGI senior fellow since September 2014.
-He is adjunct professor at the McCourt School of Public Policy at Georgetown University in Washington, DC.
+He is currently public policy fellow at the Woodrow Wilson International Center for Scholars in Washington, DC.

 Harold James is a CIGI Senior Fellow.
 He is Professor of History and International Affairs and the Claude and Lore Kelly Professor of European Studies at Princeton University.